 - Income limits apply.
 Homebuyers must live in the residence.
 There can be caps as to the cost of the home as well.

-What's a Tax Credit?
+What Is a Tax Credit?

-The MCC tax credit program allows homeowners to subtract a portion of mortgage interest they paid directly from any federal taxes they owe.
+The MCC tax credit program allows homeowners to subtract a portion of the mortgage interest they pay during the year directly from any federal taxes they owe to the IRS.